MinuraPunchihewa/create-reactpy-app/README.md

 ```bash
 uvicorn main:app
 ```

+Your app will now be running on http://localhost:8000.

 ## License
 This code is licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE.txt for details.